RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 In addition, when selling food, you will need licensing from a local health department; all establishments serving food are required to pass a health inspection.
 Tips for faring well on a health inspection can be found here.

 Most businesses are required to collect sales tax on the goods or services they provide.
 To learn more about how sales tax will affect your business, check out our informative guide, Sales Tax for Small Businesses.

 For more information about local licenses and permits:

 - Check with your town, city or county clerk’s office

 - Get assistance from one of the local associations listed in US Small Business Associations directory of local business resources.

 Certificate of Occupancy

-If you plan to run this business out of a commercial kitchen, as many owners do, you will need a certificate of occupancy.
-Businesses operating out of a physical location typically require a Certificate of Occupancy (CO).
+If you plan to run this business out of a commercial kitchen, as many owners do, you will need a Certificate of Occupancy (CO).
 A CO confirms that all building codes, zoning laws and government regulations have been met.

 - If you plan to lease a location: